 what is the correct age to be cutting weight for wrestling?
 Wrestling is one of the most demanding sports you can find.
-One of the aspects about wrestling is that it is sometimes necessary to lose weight so you can wrestle a lower weight class.
+One of the aspects about this sport is that it is sometimes necessary to drop a few pounds so you can wrestle a lower weight class.

 The same applies to many other sports where there are weight classes, such as boxing, judo, and mixed martial arts fighting.
-When it comes to cutting weight, most people think about wrestling when they hear those words.
+When it comes to weight cutting, most people think about wrestling when they hear those words.

 What is Cutting Weight?

-Cutting weight is the act of reducing a person’s body weight to wrestle a certain weight class for a wrestling tournament or a dual.
+Cutting weight is the act of reducing a person’s body weight quickly.
+The objective is to wrestle a certain weight class for a tournament or a dual.
 There are safe and unsafe ways to cut weight.

 I’m not going to cover how to cut weight for wrestling.
 I can tell you that it is usually done by reducing calorie intake, working hard in practice, and restricting water intake.

-When a child reaches junior high, the child should make the decision of how much weight to lose for wrestling.
-If a wrestler is going to cut weight for wrestling, he/she should learn how to do it the correct way.
+When a child reaches junior high, the child should make the decision of how much weight to lose.
+If a wrestler is going to cut, then he/she should learn how to do it the correct way.